jphall663/gwsb_caio/README.md

 ### Basic AI Usage Guidance

 * **Don't let AI decide for you, instead ask AI for ...**
-  * options and you pick the best option combined with real-world knowledge.
+  * advice on options and you pick the best option combined with real-world knowledge.
   * feedback and improvements to your own ideas or decisions.
   * assistance with decision-making processes.